Syntab/flask-demo/README.md

 # flask

-this repo is a demo of the 'flask' python module
+this repo is a demo of the 'flask' python framework